Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Freeman put together a 76-yard rushing performance in last week's matchup with the Rams, carrying the ball 14 times (averaging 5.4 yards per carry).

-- In his last three games, Freeman has 115 rushing yards (38.3 per game) on 26 carries with one touchdown.
+- Over his last three outings, Freeman has rushed for 115 yards on 26 carries (38.3 ypg), with one touchdown.

 Freeman's Baltimore Teammates